-• The MSC certificate for this fishery was publicly suspended in December 2020 due to the lack of an international agreement on how to manage catch levels between the nations involved in the fishery.
+- The MSC certificate for this fishery was publicly suspended in December 2020 due to the lack of an international agreement on how to - manage catch levels between the nations involved in the fishery. - This product was caught when the fishery was still certified.

-- This fishery is unlikely to impact endangered, threatened and protected (ETP) species. - Bycatch for this fishery is considered low. - This fishery is unlikely to have a significant impact on the sea bed.
+- This fishery is unlikely to impact endangered, threatened and protected (ETP) species. - Bycatch for this fishery is considered low.

+• This fishery is unlikely to have a significant impact on the sea bed.